-Hydraulic fracturing is performed at depths between 5,000 - 20,000 feet and requires 100,000 - 500,000 barrels of water (4.2 to 21 million gallons) per well.
+Hydraulic fracturing is performed at a depths between 5,000 -10,000 feet and requires 60,000 - 100,000 barrels of water (2,500,000 - 4,200,000 gallons) per well.
 The water is mixed with 0.5% (by volume) of various chemical additives, including crosslinked gelling agents and friction reducers to increase the water's flow and deposition efficiency, a function of rheology.
-Fracturing utilizes highly pressurized fluids between 2,000 - 8,000 psi at an average flow rate of 2000 gpm (47 bbl/min).
-These fluids must be slick enough to carry proppant (sand grains and/or ceramic beads) into micro-fissures in the rock formation to keep them open and enable the release of the formation resource.
+Fracturing jobs utilize highly pressurized fluids between 2,000-8,000psi at an average flow rate of 2000gpm (47bbl/min).
+These fluids must be slick enough to carry proppant (sand grains and/or ceramic beads) into the micro-fissures in the rock formation to keep them open and enable the release of the formation resource.

-A 2013 publication from the Society of Petroleum Engineers (SPE) details a study, conducted by Halliburton and XTO Energy, which concludes that produced water with TDS (Total Dissolved Solids) levels as high as 285,000 mg/L (28.5% salinity) was shown to generate proper crosslinked rheology for hydraulic fracturing in line with wells that were fracturing with just 20,000 ppm (2% salinity).
-In the field study a mixture of common drilling chemicals such as Carboxymethyl Hydroxypropyl Guar Gum (CMHPG) (a zirconium-based cross-linker, sodium chlorite breakers, and non-emulsified surfactants), were blended with 100% treated produced water to generate a frac fluid that performed as well as that expected from a fluid based on fresh water.
+A recent publication1 from the Society of Petroleum Engineers (SPE) details a study conducted by Halliburton and XTO Energy which concludes that produced water with TDS (Total Dissolved Solids) levels as high as 285,000 mg/L (28.5% salinity) was shown to generate proper crosslinked rheology for hydraulic fracturing in line with wells that were fracturing with just 20,000ppm (2% salinity).
+In the field study a mixture of common drilling chemicals, such as Carboxymethyl Hydroxypropyl Guar Gum (CMHPG), a zirconium-based crosslinker, sodium chlorite breakers, and non-emulsified surfactants were blended with 100% treated produced water to generate a frac fluid that performed as well as that expected from a fluid based on fresh water.
 The fluids were used to complete seven wells in New Mexico's Delaware basin.